kozko2001/quickdraw-kaggle/README.md

 A script that uses a model and a checkpoint and writes a csv for kaggle submission

-3. half precission

-maybe this could make the algorithm go fast

 4. Loss functions

 Test other loos functions like: